CyrilSharma/CS180-Project4/README.md

 A class that assists MessageManager class
 - allow users to export their conversation into .csv file
-- notifies users new message
+- notifies users of new message
 - allow users to send message

 #### Relationship